Disappearance of Ben McDaniel: Search

 Upon arrival, the sheriff's deputies sealed off the spring with crime-scene tape.
-Ben's tanks, wet suit and other diving equipment were not present and there were no signs of a struggle near his truck or anywhere else he could have been.
+McDaniel's tanks, wet suit and other diving equipment were not present and there were no signs of a struggle near his truck or anywhere else he could have been.
 His wallet, with almost $1,100 in cash, and cell phone were in the cab of his truck; dive logs showed that he had explored the cave and a map he made was also found.

 At the Santa Rosa Beach house officers found his dog, hungry from having been unfed for two days.
 Based on these circumstances, police and dive shop employees assumed that he had never resurfaced and had in all probability drowned somewhere in the cave trying to get out.
 Cadaver dogs alerted on the water surface, further supporting that theory.

 Reports of a missing diver in the Vortex Spring cave spread and other cave divers volunteered for what they assumed would be a recovery operation, taking advantage of the weekend.
-The McDaniels were called, and they drove to Florida, along with Greer, to observe from the shore.
+McDaniel's parents were called, and they drove to Florida, along with Greer, to observe from the shore.
 News media in the Panhandle and Memphis followed the search closely.

 Captain Harry Hamilton, an investigator in Holmes County, assumed at first that a very large number of divers, both amateur and expert, would volunteer to search for and recover McDaniel's body.
 He soon realized that very few divers "in the world" possessed the training and skill to attempt such a dangerous cave diving recovery.
-Experienced divers scoured the cave, investigating small crevices and fissures Ben might have entered in a panicked attempt to exit the cave, as his tanks ran low, a pattern found in other cave diving deaths.
+Experienced divers scoured the cave, investigating small crevices and fissures McDaniel might have entered in a panicked attempt to exit the cave as his tanks ran low, which was a pattern found in other cave diving deaths.
 It was risky work, and one diver said they had nearly died during the search.
-Multiple divers searched through the weekend, but did not find Ben.
+Multiple divers searched through the weekend, but did not find McDaniel.